openharmony/docs/en/application-dev/reference/apis/js-apis-application-ability.md

 onForeground(): void;

-Called when this ability is running in the foreground.
+Called when this ability is switched from the background to the foreground.

 **System capability**: SystemCapability.Ability.AbilityRuntime.AbilityCore